Heat the can for 2 or 3 minutes, at least until water vapor comes steadily out of the opening

 Notes About What's Going On

-The can fills with steam and pushes cold air out; the water vapor is the steam condensing as it exits the can
+The can fills with steam and pushes cold air out; the water vapor is the steam condensing as it exits the can.
+Eventually, the can is full of steam and has pushed out at least some of the air.
+Just how much of the gas in the can is strictly steam and how much is air is not clear.

-The sudden drop in gas pressure inside the can (due to volume contraction upon cooling and due to steam condensation), and the fact that it is sealed off from the atmosphere by the water, causes the can to be crushed by atmospheric pressure
+The sudden drop in gas pressure inside the can (due to steam condensation), and the fact that it is sealed off from the atmosphere by the water, causes the can to be crushed by atmospheric pressure

 Atmospheric pressure is about 14.7 pounds per square inch or 1.03 kilograms per square centimeter